hims1911/nmap-rest-api/README.md

   - Integrated with Jaeger UI at [`localhost:16686`](http://localhost:16686)

 - **System Uptime Handling**:
-  - Background worker with Redis BLPOP ensures durable queueing
+  - Background worker with Redis BLPOP ensures reliable queueing
-  - Scan status table ensures progress is tracked and recoverable
+  - Scan status table ensures progress is tracked and is recoverable at any point in time
   - Docker Compose handles restart policies and isolation

 ---

-## ⚠️ Limitations and Areas of Improvement
+### ⚠️ Limitations and Areas of Improvement

 While Nmap is powerful, it's not the fastest for internet-wide scanning.
 These tools can be integrated or used as alternatives: